PaulGG-Code/mobsfpyGPT/README.md

 ## Usage

-`mobsfpy` can be used either as a standalone commandline tool or as a Python package which can be used in your own code.
+`mobsfpyGPT` can be used either as a standalone commandline tool or as a Python package which can be used in your own code.

+Change the OpenAI settings `OPENAI_API_KEY = 'OPENAI_API_KEY'` in `mobsf.py`

 ### CLI

 Hint: You will need an REST API key for your MobSF instance.
 It is displayed in the logs of MobSF or can be retrieved from `http://<Server-IP/Hostname>:8000/api_docs`.
 Best practice is to set the API-Key using `MOBSF_API_KEY` environment variable.

 ```bash
 # Upload an app to MobSF